 - 1. SOP and support system screen design: Analysis was performed on the integrated use of emergency procedures with a DCS system with careful consideration of the human/machine interface.
 An SOP master procedure under a DCS was created.
 The main part of the SOP sequence used a paper format.
 Operational modules were extracted from the sequences and operating mode sheets (MOPs) were developed and digitized.
 The main part is in paper form so that operators can fully master the procedure and know the whole situation.
 At the same time, a special state display screen (YST screen) was designed and implemented to help operators monitor plant conditions as well as accident conditions.
 The digitized MOPs are designed to leverage the DCS.
 In addition, special logic judgment screens and auxiliary operation screens (YBD and YFU screens) were designed to improve operator use and efficiency. - 2.
 Validation of SOP: The plant adopted four validation methods to verify the quality of SOP.
-These were: - 1.
-On-site validation - 2.
-Static simulator validation - 3.
-Dynamic simulator validation - 4.
-Dynamic validation by COC/BAS test, so as to ensure the correctness and enforceability of the procedure. - On-site validation using on-site operation sheets was performed to verify the accuracy of all the equipment listed.
-Equipment functions, locations, labelling and the appropriateness of designated tooling when applicable was validated. - Static simulator validation was performed to check for potential issues in the digitization process of DCS-based SOPs and their supporting screens.
-These were table top, walk-through exercises using a static simulator, the procedures and all applicable screens.
+These were: - a.
+On-site validation b.
+Static simulator validation c.
+Dynamic simulator validation

+On-site validation, using on-site operation sheets, was performed to verify the accuracy of all the equipment listed.
+Equipment functions, locations, labelling and the appropriateness of designated tooling when applicable was validated.

+Static simulator validation was performed to check for potential issues in the digitization process of DCS-based SOPs and their supporting screens.
+Tabletop, walk-through exercises were conducted using a static simulator and all applicable procedures and screens.

-- Dynamic simulator validation was performed to check the correctness and enforceability of the SOP under accident conditions and the appropriate coordination of procedure use by all operator roles in main control room.
-These were dynamic simulator exercises using a live simulator, the procedures and all applicable screens. - Dynamic testing was conducted for a loss of plant instrumentation and/or loss of site electrical power scenarios to verify proper plant (and simulator) response, including the automatic actions of all systems and equipment.
+Dynamic simulator validation was performed to check the correctness and enforceability of the SOP under accident conditions and the appropriate coordination of procedure use by all operator roles in main control room.
+These were dynamic simulator exercises using a live simulator, the procedures, and all applicable screens.